andrew/ultimate-awesome/README.md

 - [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [awesome-moonbit](https://github.com/moonbitlang/awesome-moonbit) - A curated collection of awesome MoonBit tools, frameworks, libraries and articles.
-- [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated list of global electrical grid maps, datasets and resources.
 - [awesome-design.ai](https://github.com/shadowcz007/awesome-design.ai) - Useful resources for creating Design Artificial Intelligence.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [fe-awesome-demos](https://github.com/awesome-vault/fe-awesome-demos) - ✨前端入门demos集合.
 - [awesome-python-roadmaps](https://github.com/DjangoEx/awesome-python-roadmaps) - Awesome Python roadmaps.
 - [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs) - A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
+- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-nativescript-vue](https://github.com/Gonzalo2310/awesome-nativescript-vue) - Resources for nativescript vue.
 - [awesome-apm](https://github.com/knight-zxw/awesome-apm) - 客户端(Android/iOS) APM相关博客收藏.
 - [awesome-kalman-filter](https://github.com/mintisan/awesome-kalman-filter) - A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kalman Filter(KF).
 This repository aims to be a comprehensive and organized collection that will help researchers and developers in the world of KF!.
+- [awesome-gsoc-roadmap](https://github.com/realabbas/awesome-gsoc-roadmap) - A comprehensive curated list of available GSOC 2020 Guides, Write-ups and Tutorials 🤠 🏆.
 - [awesome-v2ex-tips](https://github.com/v2hot/awesome-v2ex-tips) - 给新手的 V2EX 指南.
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
 - [awesome-macOS](https://github.com/AndrewSB/awesome-macOS) - A curated list of awesome macOS open source projects and libraries.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
-- [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
 - [awesome-dagster](https://github.com/dagster-io/awesome-dagster) - All things awesome related to Dagster!.
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.